Martin Kližan: 2017: Injuries, Four ATP quarterfinals, out of top 100

-2018: 6th ATP title
+2018: Sixth ATP title

 Kližan reached the round of 16 at the Sofia Open, where he was defeated by Stan Wawrinka in three sets.
 In March, Kližan won the Indian Wells Challenger tournament.

 At the Barcelona Open later in the year, he beat Novak Djokovic for the first time in five encounters (1–4).
-Kližan then lost in quarterfinals to Rafael Nadal.
+Kližan later lost in quarterfinals to Rafael Nadal.
 In Munich, Kližan qualified into the main draw and reached the quarterfinals, where he lost to Chung Hyeon.

 Kližan qualified for the main draw at Roland Garros, where he lost in the second round to Gaël Monfils.
 During the grass season, Kližan did not play at any ATP tournaments.

 Coming into the 2018 Generali Open Kitzbühel with a career record of 127–128 in singles, Kližan ensured his record would have more wins than losses by not only reaching the semifinals, but by also going on and winning the whole tournament.
 Kližan did just that, defeating Denis Istomin in the final, top seed Dominic Thiem as well as Dušan Lajović in the quarterfinals, against whom he saved two match points.
 Kližan and Thiem met again in St. Petersburg Open final, this time Thiem won.
-It was the first loss in 7 finals for Kližan in an ATP World Tour final.
+It was the first loss in seven finals for Kližan in an ATP World Tour final.

 2019: French Open third round

 In Sydney, Kližan lost in the second round to Andreas Seppi.
 Kližan then lost in the first round of Australian Open to Jo-Wilfried Tsonga.

-He reached the third round of the 2019 French Open for only the second time in his career by defeating 22nd seed local favorite Lucas Pouille.

 Kližan played for Slovakia in Davis Cup match against Canada, he won one of his singles rubbers and also in doubles alongside Filip Polášek, but Slovakia eventually lost 2–3.
 In Sofia, Kližan reached quarterfinals, where he lost to the eventual champion Daniil Medvedev.

-2021: Retirement
+2021–22: Retirement

 Martin Kližan's retirement to be announced after Wimbledon was reported on 2 June 2021, according to information published by the Slovakian Tennis Federation.
 He played his last match at Wimbledon on 22 June 2021.